 Cul-de-sacs will be plowed with a single pass to open up all routes as soon as possible.
 Crews will return to clean the entire cul-de-sac after all streets have been cleared.

 Trails and Sidewalks

-The city plows many trails throughout the community.
-The trails to be cleared are chosen based on use and connectivity to public facilities.
-Trails are a second priority during a snow event and will generally be cleared within 48 hours after a snowfall.
+Many trails are plowed, based on their use and connectivity to public facilities.
+Trails are the second plowing priority and are generally cleared within 48 hours of a snowfall.
 Residents are responsible for clearing sidewalks that front or side their property.

 In the spring, public works staff will repair mailboxes hit by a plow.
 Homeowners are responsible for damage resulting from the snow that rolls off of a plow or plow wing.
 Mailboxes should be inspected each year by the homeowner to ensure that they are secured and maintained to withstand the plowing season.
 Drivers make every attempt to clear snow as close as possible to the mailboxes, but residents are responsible for the final cleaning to ensure mail service.
 The United States Postal Service provides tips on how to avoid mailbox damage.

 One of the most frequent issues with snow removal operations is snow that is deposited in driveways.
 Snow that accumulates on the street and is pushed by the plows will seek the path of least resistance.
 Because driveways are open, snow will be deposited into these areas.
 Drivers do everything they can to minimize the amount of snow that is placed in driveways.
 Do not shovel or blow snow from driveways back into the street.